-There are a number of haunted landmarks here in Los Angeles — and we’re not talking about a cheesy ghost tour on Hollywood Boulevard.
+There are several haunted landmarks here in Los Angeles–-and we’re not talking about those over-the-top ghost tours on Hollywood Boulevard.
 Even though we’re a fairly young city, you’d be surprised at how many ghostly spots there are to explore.
-If you’re ready to scare yourself silly with a supernatural encounter, then be sure to visit one of these 5 haunted places in L.A.
+If you’re ready to scare yourself silly with a supernatural encounter, then be sure to visit one of these haunted places in L.A.

 1. The Silent Movie Theater